sanzeeb3/internet-connection-status/readme.txt

 Install and activate the plugin.
 That's it.
 Or if you'd like to customize few things, go to Settings > Internet Connection Status.

+Keep the users entertained and engaged with a snake game while the connection is down.

+Improve the experience of your site when your users lose connection.

+* Monitors ajax requests looking for failure
+* Confirms the connection status by requesting an image or fake resource
+* Automatically grabs ajax requests made while the connection is down and remakes them after the connection is restored.
+* Simple UI with beautiful themes

 == Frequently Asked Questions ==